LeiWangR/leiwangr.github.io/_pages/about.md

 <h2>News</h2>

 - 25/10/2023: Congratulations to Xiuyuan (Jack) Yuan on joining *the Australian Government Digital Cadet Program*!
-- 19/09/2023: Congratulations to Arjun Raj, Liyun Zhu, Liwen Luo, and Qixiang Chen, who were awarded *the Industry AIR Award* as four master's/honors students!
+- 19/09/2023: Congratulations to Arjun Raj, Liyun Zhu, Liwen Luo, and Qixiang Chen, who were awarded *the Industry AIR Award* as four master's/honors students! <font color="red">Thanks to the research sponsorship provided by Active Intelligence Corp.</font>
-- 18/09/2023: Congratulations to Xiuyuan (Jack) Yuan for being awarded *the Summer Research Internship*!
+- 18/09/2023: Congratulations to Xiuyuan (Jack) Yuan for being awarded *the Summer Research Internship*! <font color="red"> Thanks to the ANU School of Computing for providing research funding.</font>

 <!-- - 01/08/2023: The Active Intelligence Research Challenge Award (Industry AIR Award) was established. -->